Thyde0000/MotionSensor/README.md

 # ESP8266 PIR Motion‑to‑Telegram Alarm

-A lightweight IoT security node that detects motion with a **PIR sensor**, connects to Wi‑Fi via an **ESP8266** (e.g., NodeMCU or Wemos D1 mini) and pushes instant alerts to a Telegram chat.
+A compact IoT security system that detects motion with a PIR sensor, connects via ESP8266, and triggers a Telegram alert while logging the event to an AWS RDS MySQL database using an AWS Lambda function.

 ---